Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ```

 !!!info
-    This file is managed by the Ampli CLI and is not meant to be modified by hand.
+    This file is managed by the Ampli CLI and isn't meant to be modified by hand.
 That said it is mostly human readable to make any potential merge conflicts easier to understand.

 ## Coordination and enforcement